 If you cannot reach an agency, get a callback, or get a response to an email when you are exploring foster care, imagine what it might be like when you are licensed with that agency and have a foster child in your home?
 Will the agency be available to you?
 Will the staff respond or return your calls in an emergency?
 How long will it be before they help you in a crisis?

 PLEASE believe us when we tell you that responsiveness and communication are vitally important to foster parents.

 A phone call with our foster parent adviser is honest and transparent so you get the information you need to make the best decision for you and your family.

 Questions to expect during your first phone call with us:

 If you can offer a flexible schedule, have bedroom space available (kids can share bedrooms), and can provide a clean background check, the rest will most likely fall into place and we can pre-qualify you without issue.

 During "normal" times, when we are not social distancing and under stay-at-home orders, it takes 3-4 months to get a CCR foster care license.
 That time frame has not changed.
 Our staff is working hard to walk prospective foster parents through the process while practicing social distancing.
-There really is not better time to begin the application process.
+There really is no better time to begin the application process.

-After speaking with our foster parent adviser, she will send you an application via email or post office mail.
+After speaking with our foster parent adviser, she will send you an application via email.
 In addition, you will receive a questionnaire and a link to the required Wisconsin online foster care training course.
 When these steps are completed, we will run background checks and have you complete additional paperwork to keep the process moving forward until we are able to visit with you in your home.

 Please call Jane and get the answers and information you need to become a foster parent.
 800-799-0450